AI strategy sprint

 • C-suite briefings with industry benchmarks

-• Operating model design for AI steering
+• Decision model for AI steering

 • Org design and talent development plan